gvwilson/sensibleadventures/cloudherd/new.md

 prisoner is in there, he is welcome to it.
 Now, what is this about raindrops?"

-Fifteen minutes later, a small crowd stood on the mounting platform as the cloud approached.
-Sergeant Dorbu and Kulbinder were both there, but a trio of soldiers with bows in their hands had split off from them to take positions overlooking the canyon.
+Fifteen minutes later, a small crowd stood on the mounting platform watching the cloud approach.
+Sergeant Dorbu and Kulbinder were front and center, but a trio of soldiers with bows had split off to take positions overlooking the canyon.
 When Indy and Grappa Gas protested, the sergeant cut them off.
 "They won't do anything unless I tell them to," he said.
 "And I won't tell them to unless it's absolutely necessary."

 "Since when do you get to decide what's necessary?"
 Grappa Gas demanded.